Come Back in One Piece: Fashion

-Synopsis
+Synopsis and reception

 The video begins with a clip from Romeo Must Die on a small television screen, which then leads to the opening shot of the video with Aaliyah and DMX standing in front of a brick wall.
 In the next scene, DMX and his crew of friends get into a street fight in front of a liquor store.
 The video follows with Aaliyah singing in various locations, such as a dingy hallway and outside with DMX.
 Aaliyah is also shown walking and hanging out with a group of thugs while carrying her dog.
 She is also shown with her friends, getting into a street fight with a group of girls similar to DMX's street fight scene, as well as playing with her dog as she is lying in bed.
 During the final scene of the video, various residents from DMX's old neighborhood are taking pictures in front of murals of Aaliyah and DMX.
 The video ends with another scene from Romeo Must Die.

-Reception

 The music video for "Come Back in One Piece" made its television debut on BET during the week ending April 17, 2000.
-During the week ending May 1, the video debuted on The Box and became the 15th most-played video on BET.
+During the week ending May 1, the video became the 15th most-played video on BET.
+It debuted on The Box during the week of May 13.
 During the week ending June 26, the video became the 27th most-played on MTV.